56kyle/cookiecutter-robust-python/docs/topics/10_packaging-publish.md

 - Handle authentication with the package index securely.
 - Integrate seamlessly into automated workflows (Task Automation, CI/CD).
 - Ensure the publishing process is OS-interoperable.
-- Produce packages compatible with installation by standard tools like [:py:mod:`pip`](pip-documentation).
+- Produce packages compatible with installation by standard tools like [:term:`pip`](pip-documentation).
 (Addressed in Area 09's Build Process).

 ## Evaluation Criteria